V-Cent/TTE/docs/tech/tov.md

 The number of attacks a boss can use is unique to each boss (though they are usually the same as the player).

-For example, punishing a normal -> base -> arcane chain will more than likely work for most bosses.
-Punishing 2-3 of their recovery attacks will also work the same way.
+For example, punishing a normal -> base -> arcane chain as you start your combo will more than likely work for most bosses.
+Punishing 2-3 of their recovery attacks during the combo will also work the same way.

 #### Stun lock

-Stunning an enemy after a punish (recovery attack or arte chain) makes so that there is no way for the enemy to do a recovery attack during your combo, so watch out for stuns mid combo.
-If you did not bait recovery attacks, you may need to do it once mid-combo for the stun lock to have effect.
+Stunning an enemy during a combo will make so that they will not be able to do a recovery attack during it.
+If you did not bait recovery attacks previously (in the same combo), keep in mind that the enemy may still do them if knocked down.

 #### Boss Documented Behavior